awaregroup/IIALab/labs/Lab01a_Install_Windows_IoT_Core.md

 **Note:** This initial boot process takes 3-5 minutes.
 It may reboot a couple times while it processes the initial setup.
 During boot you will see various screens that may take a minute before they proceed.
 If you see a Windows logo during this process thats a good sign.
 Once it reaches the Out of Box Experience (OOBE) you are ready to conitnue.

 **Note: You can not interact with the IoT Core using your screen, mouse or keyboard.
 It is just a HDMI display being shown on your Lab PC.
-The setup does not require any user input; it will automatically step through.**
+The setup does not require any user input; it will automatically step through the OOBE screens.**

 **Hint:** If you get the order wrong, unplug and plug back in the Power Cable into the HummingBoard to reboot the device and for the display to capture to your camear app.